 This video after 1:57 gives a good explanation of when you do and don’t pronounce the R in British English:

 The problem is understanding mother-tongue British-English speakers.
 You don’t have to sound like a mother-tongue English speaker to speak good English and make yourself understood, but you might have to work with them, and understand them.

 So far we’ve looked at the individual sounds in words and how we put them together to make words.

-Now we’re going to look at what happens to sounds when you put them together in longer words, and then at what happens to words in sentences.
+Now we’re going to look at what happens to sounds when you put them together in longer words (word stress), and then at what happens to words in sentences (sentence stress).